enzosaracen/ptpatch/README.md

           child_regs.r15 = 0x100;
     @>
     ```
-- **status**: executes when the tracer receives an unhandled status (anything besides a trap from a breakpoint or syscall) from one of it's tracees. the status is available within the local variable `status`. the local variable `should_exit` can be set to `1` to cause the tracer to exit after the handler returns, or `-1` to force the tracer to not exit. otherwise, whether the tracer exits depends on the rules for exiting defined in the `Exiting` section below. `regs` will try to be gathered for inspecting/modifying, however, it is likely this will fail due to the process having exited, so before accessing `regs`, check the local variable `is_regs` which will be set to `1` if `regs` is usable
+- **status**: executes when the tracer receives an unhandled status (anything besides a trap from a breakpoint or syscall) from one of it's tracees. the status is available within the local variable `status`. the local variable `should_exit` can be set to `1` to cause the tracer to exit after the handler returns, or `-1` to force the tracer to not exit. otherwise, whether the tracer exits depends on the rules for exiting defined in the `Exiting` section below. `regs` will try to be gathered for inspecting/modifying, however, it is likely this will fail due to the process having exited, so before accessing `regs`, check the local variable `is_regs` which will be set to `1` if `regs` is usable. the global variable `should_detach` will be set to `1` by default, marking the tracee that triggered the status to be detached from the tracer after the status handler finishes. if you would like the tracer to keep tracing the tracee, `should_detach` must be explicitly set to `0` within the hook
     ```c
     <@ status
-        // inspect or modify state, decide whether to exit the tracer based on status if (WIFEXITED(status))
+        // inspect or modify state, decide whether to exit the tracer based on status if (WIFEXITED(status)) {
             should_exit = 1;
+            return;
+        }
+        if (is_regs)
+            printf("rip = %p\n", regs.rip);
+        should_detach = 0;
     @>
     ```

 **Exiting**

-The tracer will exit upon receiving an unhandled status in which the status handler hook returns a `1`, or, as long as the status handler return value is not `-1`, if the process's pid equals the global variable `focus_pid`. `focus_pid` is set to the original process's pid by default, so children exiting will not cause the tracer to exit. `focus_pid` can be changed from within a hook function.
+The tracer will exit upon receiving an unhandled status in which the status handler hook returns a `1`, or, so long as the status handler return value is not `-1`, if the process's pid equals the global variable `focus_pid`. `focus_pid` is set to the original process's pid by default, so children exiting will not cause the tracer to exit. `focus_pid` can be changed from within a hook function.
 If `focus_pid` is set to `-1`, an unhandled status from any process will cause the tracer to exit.
 Additionally, the global variable `exit_now` can be set to `1` from within a hook to immediately exit the tracer.
 There is currently no support to set muliple different pids as focuses, but this logic can be implemented within the custom status handler.

+**Detaching**

+To detach from a tracee, set the global variable `should_detach` to `1` from within a hook.
+The tracee which triggered the hook will be detached after the hook returns.

 **Example**
 ```c